Brad Thomas Positions For 2017: The Stars Are Aligned For REITs

 Brad Thomas: As I see it, the stars have lined up for commercial real estate, and especially REITs.

-Now that the election is over, REIT valuations have improved and President-Elect Trump's election has added more fuel to the fire relative to growth and inflation expectations.
+Now that the election is over, REIT valuations have improved and President-elect Trump's election has added more fuel to the fire relative to growth and inflation expectations.
 While much is still unknown, I see strong potential for the kind of policy cataclysm that could alter the shape of real estate fundamentals and values for the better through sturdier demand and slower new supply.

 The new Trump policies will likely trigger fiscal stimulus and increase tax cuts - carrying implications of higher inflation and stronger growth in the U.S., but also adding risks due to uncertainties around trade.